-Master of Divinity (M.Div.)
-Detailed Program Description
+Master of Divinity Detailed Program Description

-Students currently enrolled in the M.Div. must consult the DSPT Student Handbook for program details.
+Students currently enrolled in the Master of Divinity program must consult the DSPT Student Handbook for program details.

+Coursework.
+All MDiv students must take at least one-third of the total required coursework from DSPT, and are encouraged to take one-third from outside DSPT.
 The following list provides an overview of the course requirements.
 Details can be found in the M.Div.
-Course Requirements Checklist .
-Unless otherwise noted, all M.Div. courses are offered annually.
+Program Requirements Checklist .
+Unless otherwise noted, all MDiv courses are offered annually.
 Some courses cycle on a regular basis.
 Students should consult the Three Year Course Schedule for Theology for the most recent schedule of cycled courses.
 Students may fulfill these course requirements through similar course offerings at other GTU schools, if available.
 However, students should consult first with their Faculty advisor to determine that these alternative courses meet DSPT program requirements.

-Field Education Review.
 A ministry learning contract for supervised ministry which is done during the program along with a written summary report from the onsite supervisor on the student's performance is submitted to the student's advisor by the Field Ed instructor.

 Students should follow the guidelines for FE 2150 as described in the GTU Course Schedule.
 The Academic Dean will determine the final criteria which must be fulfilled to receive academic credit for the year-long supervised ministry.

 MDiv Complementary Curriculum allows clerical students to complete the four years of theological study canonically required for ordination in the Roman Catholic Church as outlined in the Program of Priestly Formation (PPF) and the formation documents of the Western Dominican Province.
 Students take an additional 15 units of coursework as follows: 3 units in Sacred Scripture, 9 units in systematic theology, and a 3 unit preaching course.